FarkIst/DBSemesterProj_Gutenberg/README.md

 #### Server
 * Go to \server
 * `npm install`
-* In `/server/src/mysqldb.js` change to your MySQL DB settings
+* In `.env` change to your MySQL and MongoDB settings
-* Go to the .env file and set in km:
+* In the ENV file you can also set the distance range at which to search for cities

 `DISTANCE={distance}`